 She was born in Czechoslovakia and raised in Germany.
-Traudi first studied music at Creighton University before studying ceramics at Creighton, the University of Nebraska at Omaha and then moving back to Germany.
+Traudi first studied music at Creighton University before studying ceramics with Henry Soreco at Creighton, the University of Nebraska at Omaha and then moving back to Germany.
 The artist relocated to Wilmington in 1983.
-Traudi studied Raku with Paul Soldner in 1974 at the University of Nebraska at Omaha.
+Additionally, Traudi completed a Raku workshop with Paul Soldner in 1974 at the University of Nebraska at Omaha.

 She wakes at 3:30 am to work on her ceramics.
 She prefers not to rush, to take her time, to complete her work properly.